A Bible Study by Jack Kelley

 Do not be afraid of what you are about to suffer.
 I tell you, the devil will put some of you in prison to test you, and you will suffer persecution for ten days.
 Be faithful, even to the point of death, and I will give you the crown of life.
 (Rev 2:10)

 This crown is for believers who’ve faced persecution and suffering for the Lord, even to the point of death.
-We’re familiar with the trials and tribulations of the First and Second Century believers, but did you know that even in our time several thousand believers die for their faith every day, and many more thousands are evicted from their homes, incarcerated, or forced to live in fear for their lives?
+We’re familiar with the trials and tribulations of the First and Second Century believers, but even in our time hundreds of believers die for their faith every day, and many more thousands are evicted from their homes, incarcerated, or forced to live in fear for their lives.
 They will win the Crown of Life.